DhiWise/HackerRankMobileApp/README.md

     flutter run

-#### 2. Set Token and Cookie in following file to access feature of Profile and Bookmark
+#### 2. Set Token and Cookie in login screen _onCreateLoginSuccess method to access feature of Profile and Bookmark

 <div>
   <h1 align="center">Getting Started with Flutter 🚀 </h1>